-UNDP collaboration with CCCPA started in 2008 and aimed to support the capacity development of CCCPA to become a regional and international center of excellence in peacekeeping and conflict resolution with a special focus on integrated multi-stakeholder training programs that bring together the various stakeholders in peacekeeping, the military, the police, and civilians; in addition to focusing on gender mainstreaming in peacekeeping operations and conflict resolution in Africa in line with UN Security Council Resolution UNSC 1325.
+UNDP collaboration with CCCPA started in 2008 and aimed to support the capacity development of CCCPA to become a regional center of excellence in peacekeeping and conflict resolution with a special focus on integrated multi-stakeholder training programs that bring together the military, the police, and civilians in African countries; in addition to focusing on gender mainstreaming in peacekeeping operations and conflict resolution in Africa in line with UN Security Council Resolution UNSC 1325.

 What Have We Accomplished So Far?